Special needs students read to gnomes

 MILLERSTOWN, Pa.
-(WHTM) — 46 elementary school students took a field trip to Millerstown Community Park in Perry County Tuesday.
+(WHTM) — Forty-six elementary school students took a field trip to Millerstown Community Park in Perry County Tuesday.

 “Greenwood (Elementary School) invited us down for this wonderful day.
 We did it last year and the children really enjoyed it, so we’re here again,” said Beth Rode, a paraprofessional at Newport Elementary School.